SUMMICRON 35mm F2 with Goggles

 • The 6-element lens has always been cheaper than the Summicron 35mm, probably because it is less popular despite the small number of lenses.

-• The 7-element lens is relatively expensive, with 50,000 units produced, and maintains a price similar to the next aspherical type.
+• The 7-element lens is relatively expensive, with 50,000 units produced, but it maintains a price similar to the next aspherical type.

-• The aspherical type is still the current lens as of 2024, and has a long life and is produced in large numbers, but the list price has risen and the used price has not fallen as a result.
+• The aspherical type is still a current lens as of 2024, and has a long life and is produced in large numbers.
+As Leica’s retail price has risen, the used price has also risen accordingly.

 • The apotype is a lens from a completely different world, costing over 1 million yen, and is out of reach for poor Leica users.